The Ubud Handbook « Lombok ~ A Line in the Sand

 There's a strange thrashing on the shore – like a fat fish fighting to be landed.
-We're twenty meters away now, and we spot a young white couple playing in the nearby water in a tropical, in-love kind of way.
+We're twenty meters away now, and we spot a young white couple splashing playfully in the nearby water in a tropical, in-love kind of way.
 Ten steps closer and we watch as the young man's naked, moon-white backside pounds into his girlfriend's barely submerged pelvis.

 Ketut starts shaking.
 In Indonesia, even a public display of affection like holding hands between a married couple is seen as a disrespectful lack of self-discipline to the wider community.
 The Gili Islands, as you know, are strictly Muslim.

 It takes her a couple of minutes before she can speak.

 – "You know, up until now, I've never seen two fish f__k in the sea..."

 © 2021 John Storey.
 All Rights Reserved.